mbaniadam/ansible-docker/README.md

 - Docker Hub account and an API token to push image.

-### Step 1: Create a Virtual Server on Hetzner Cloud
+### Step 1: Create a Virtual Server on Hetzner Cloud, then Install Docker and Configure iptables
 - Clone this repository to your local machine.
 ```console bash
 git clone https://github.com/mbaniadam/get-linux-metric-api.git